-GENEVA (Arête News) — The U.N. refugee agency’s chief Filippo Grandi and its goodwill ambassador, Cate Blanchett, appealed to governments on Monday to set aside nationalism and end statelessness for around 10 million people worldwide.
+GENEVA (AN) — The U.N. refugee agency's chief Filippo Grandi and its goodwill ambassador, Cate Blanchett, appealed to governments on Monday to set aside nationalism and end statelessness for around 10 million people worldwide.

 The campaign by the Office of the U.N.
 High Commissioner for Refugees, or UNHCR, sought to highlight the threats that rising nationalism accompanied by racism, xenophobia and intolerance pose to accomplishing a 2024 deadline for eradicating statelessness.

 The #IBelong campaign launched by United Nations agencies and others in November 2014 aims to end statelessness by 2024.
 A U.N.
 General Assembly resolution and a conference held by the Economic Community of West African States and UNHCR also gained support for the goal.
 Stateless people, who lack citizenship in any country, usually suffer from discriminatory laws or live in areas divided by international borders.